whl1729/read/computer/js/professional/08_objects_classes_and_oop.md

 #### 8.1 Understanding Objects

 - Types of Properties
-  - Data Properties
+  - Data Properties: Contain a single location for a **data value**
     - `[[Configurable]]`
     - `[[Enumerable]]`
     - `[[Writable]]`
     - `[[Value]]`
-  - Accessor Properties
+  - Accessor Properties: contain a combination of a getter function and a setter function
     - `[[Configurable]]`
     - `[[Enumerable]]`
     - `[[Get]]`